 Teams: You will choose your own case team of three to five members, and must work with the same team on all three cases.
-Your group may contain members from any of my sections of 209.
 You and your teammates should sign up under the "team sign-up" section on Canvas.
 The cases require a variety of skills, from financial savvy to management.
 You should try to have a mix of talents and backgrounds on your team.
 In addition, I strongly encourage you not to take the "divide and conquer" approach of having only one or two team members work on each case.
 You will be more successful if the group uses a truly collaborative process.

 It is your responsibility to find a team.
-I will not assign you to a team and cannot require a team to accept you as a member.
+I will not assign you to a team and will not require a team to accept you as a member.

 Rule about independent work: It is your responsibility to make sure your entire team prepares the cases independently.
 Violations by any team member will result in the entire team failing the class.
-Here are the rules: You may verbally discuss the cases, including ideas, approaches, and solution methods, with other students who are currently enrolled in FNCE/REAL 209.
+Here are the rules: You may verbally discuss the cases, including ideas, approaches, and solution methods, with other students who are currently enrolled in any of my sections of FNCE/REAL 209.
 Each group must separately prepare their own case materials and write-ups without reference to anyone else's case materials or write-ups.

-You may not obtain assistance, or solicit advice, from former students, current or past employees of firms involved with the cases, or anyone else involved in the real estate investment industry.
+You may not obtain assistance, or solicit advice, from current students in other sections of this class, former students, current or past employees of firms involved with the cases, or anyone else involved in the real estate investment industry.
 You also may not provide such assistance or advice once you are no longer enrolled in this class.
 You may not share your written materials or Excel with anyone.